pandas-dev/pandas/doc/source/reshaping.rst

 .. _reshaping.pivot:

+While ``pivot`` provides general purpose pivoting of DataFrames with various data types (strings, numerics, etc.), Pandas also provides the ``pivot_table`` function for pivoting with aggregation of numeric data.

 The function ``pandas.pivot_table`` can be used to create spreadsheet-style pivot tables.
 See the :ref:`cookbook<cookbook.pivot>` for some advanced strategies